VictorDRE/PlatformioThermoresistance/README.md

 ​
  ), typically given in Ohms.

-Example: Rref = 1000.0 for a thermistor with
+Rref = 1000.0 for a thermistor with
 R
 R =
 1